 - The Villa Bed & Breakfast

 One thing to know is that a number of hotels in the area offer parking at their hotel while you cruise.
 So stay a night, and you can leave your car there for little or no cost.
-If you’re driving into the port, it’s hard to beat this deal.
+If you’re driving into the port and plan to stay the night, it’s hard to beat this deal.
 Click here to see our list of Galveston hotels with cruise parking.

 Frequently Asked Questions